bibekpreet99/Hakken/README.md

 # Hakken

-It was a hackathon project organised mu MSC society of Thapar Institute Of Engineering and Technology
+It was a hackathon project organised by MSC society of Thapar Institute Of Engineering and Technology